simon202235/zkpool-doc/docs/guides/how-to-register.md

 3. By default the overview page is displayed
 4. Click the user icon on the top right corner, it will bring the user to user center pages.
 ![User center](./images/user-center.png)
-5. From the "user details" page, user can generate the access key for later prover to connec to ZKPool
+5. From the "user details" page, user can generate the access key for prover workers later to connect to ZKPool.
+Make sure to copy the key somewhere as it is only shown once.
  ![User details](./images/user-details.png)